drzunny/labor/README.md

 + **-v/--version**: print labor's version
 + **--disabled <lang>**: disabled the model, py or lua or none, defaults to none

-When labor has been startup, it will load all the service (both Lua and Python if you doesn't use `--disabled`).
+The services will be loaded after `labor` startup. (some services will be ignored if you use `--disabled`<lang-of-service>)

-You can write services yourself with Python/Lua, and put your serivce into $LABOR_SERVICES:
+You can write services yourself by Python/Lua, and put your serivce into $LABOR_SERVICES:

     $LABOR_SERVICE
     |